jenna-fromer/qPO/README.md

 pip install -r requirements.txt
 ```

-You can modify the second line with your preferences according to the directions [here](https://pytorch.org/get-started/locally/).
+You can modify the third line with your preferences according to the directions [here](https://pytorch.org/get-started/locally/).

 ## Running experiments